TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-renaura.md

 > and a deep raspy laugh.

 If the characters approach either of the doors, the armour guarding that door will become animated.
-These are _Animated Armor_ (see page 19 of the Monster Manual).
+These are _Animated Armour_ (see page 19 of the Monster Manual).

 If the characters approach the rotting body, the sword in the body will